TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning: Experiments

+\Cref{fig:ued_exp} reports the average episode win rates for UED baselines evaluated under different types of parameter variation.
+Across all settings, agent performance improves consistently throughout training, but the resulting performance profiles differ markedly depending on whether variation is introduced through terrain layouts or unit specifications.
 Interestingly, while replay level-based methods exhibit comparable performance across both free parameter categories, they significantly underperform relative to DR in unit-specification evaluations.
 One potential explanation is that unit specifications are intrinsically linked to the agents' controllable dynamics; consequently, exposure to a diverse range of levels enhances the agents' robustness and generalization to unseen configurations.